 (B) Imminent physical harm to another because of the child's overt acts, including attempting to harm others.
 These situations may include aggressive acts by the child, including serious incidents of shoving or grabbing others over their objections.
 These situations do not include verbal threats or verbal attacks.

+(26) Employee--A person an operation employs full-time or part-time to work for wages, salary, or other compensation.
+For the purposes of this chapter, employees include all child-placing agency staff and any owner who is present at the operation or a foster home or transports any child in care.

-(24) Family members--An individual related to another individual within the third degree of consanguinity or affinity.
+(27) Family members--An individual related to another individual within the third degree of consanguinity or affinity.
 For the definitions of consanguinity and affinity, see Chapter 745 of this title (relating to Licensing).
 The degree of the relationship is computed as described in Government Code, §573.023 (relating to Computation of Degree of Consanguinity) and §573.025 (relating to Computation of Degree of Affinity).

+(28) Foster care--Care that is provided to a child by a foster family home.

-(25) Foster family home--A home that is the primary residence of the foster parent(s) and provides care for six or fewer children or young adults, under the regulation of a child-placing agency.
+(29) Foster family home--A home that is the primary residence of the foster parent(s) and provides care for six or fewer children or young adults, under the regulation of a child-placing agency.
+Also referred to as a “foster home” in this chapter.

-(26) Foster group home--A home verified:

-(A) After January 1, 2007, that is the primary residence of the foster parent(s) and provides care for seven to 12 children or young adults, under the regulation of a child-placing agency; or

-(B) Prior to January 1, 2007, that provides care for seven to 12 children or young adults, under the regulation of a child-placing agency.

-(27) Foster home--As referred to in this chapter means both types of homes, foster family homes and foster group homes.

-(28) Foster home screening--A written evaluation, prior to the verification of the foster home, of the:
+(30) Foster home screening--A written evaluation, prior to the verification of the foster home, of the: